 There exists a mutual kind of a partnership between the lawyer and her paralegals because they make up a team with high continuous expectations that affect the lawyer’s reputation:

 1. The lawyer’s client and his family, his loved ones and his friends; Marilyn and her employees; and the courts all expect great legal quality, effort, efficiency and results from mostly the lawyer but partially from the paralegals.

 2. Marilyn and her business staff expect each legal team member to bill minimum required hours and keep % Collections at 95% or more.

-For a lawyer to have her own exclusive paralegal, it is a great opportunity but one with great responsibility.
-For the above high expectations to be realized on a continuous basis – both team members must be highly intelligent, skillful, trained, motivated, have mutually strong team members and be action oriented.
+For a lawyer to have her own exclusive paralegal, is a great opportunity but one with great responsibility.
+For the above high expectations to be realized on a continuous basis – both team members must be highly intelligent, skillful, trained, motivated, have mutually strong team members, and be action-oriented.

 2. How to conduct initial consultations to best screen would-be clients so that unwanted ones are discouraged and desired ones want to hire you.

 3. Anticipate current and future workloads and react by encouraging or restricting initial consults in hiring you.